 Start by focusing on your most critical expenses.
 Gradually expand this proactive approach to other areas of your budget.
 Through repetition, you'll get more comfortable and begin to see the freedom that comes with being in control of your money rather than letting your money control you.

-YNAB’s four rules form the foundation of its budgeting philosophy.
-However, these rules can be confusing if you’re new to the system.
-They require you to rethink how you manage your money, which can be a significant hurdle.
+YNAB’s Give Every Dollar a Job method forms the foundation of its budgeting philosophy.
+However, it can be confusing if you’re new to the system.
+It requires you to rethink how you manage your money, which can be a significant hurdle.

 Challenge:

-Concepts like "Age Your Money" and "Embrace Your True Expenses" can seem complex and difficult to put into practice, especially when your eyes are opened to budget shortfalls.
+Concepts from the Give Every Dollar a Job five questions such as "getting a month ahead" and "thinking about larger, less frequent expenses within your regular budget" can seem complex and difficult to put into practice, especially when your eyes are opened to budget shortfalls.

 Solution:

-Take time to understand each rule.
+Take time to understand the method.
 YNAB offers a wealth of resources, plus communities of users, and of course yours truly YNAB certified budget coach Budget Better to help you grasp these principles (might I also recommend the YNAB book).
 Start by applying them in small steps, and don't hesitate to seek help or clarification when needed.

 3. Creating and Managing Category Targets